XanaduAI/Xanadu-Quantum-Codebook/README.md

 The Xanedu Quantum Codebook is an experimental, exercise-based introduction to quantum computing using [PennyLane](https://pennylane.ai).
-This repository contains the all the source text and coding challenge templates in the Codebook;
+This repository contains all the source text and coding challenge templates in the Codebook;
 the Codebook itself is available at [codebook.xanadu.ai](https://codebook.xanadu.ai).

 ## Providing feedback and getting help